-- Any child protection incidents at the college will be followed by a review of the safeguarding procedures in the college and a report to the governors.
+Any child protection incidents at the college will be followed by a review of the safeguarding procedures in the college and a report to the governors.
 Where an incident involves a member of staff, the LADO will be asked to assist in this review, to determine whether any improvements can be made to the college's procedures.
-The DSL will monitor the content and operation of this policy and present an annual report to the Board of Governors. - The DSL will monitor the operation of this policy and procedures on a day-to-day basis and will provide regular updates at Senior Leadership Team meetings.
-In addition, the DSL will present a monthly report to the governors, as part of the Principal's Report. - Members of the MPW Board will visit QGH boarding house each term and talk to boarders about their experiences and to meet with boarding staff.
-A report of each visit is provided at a full Board meeting where any issues are discussed and addressed. - The MPW Board will undertake an annual review of the policy and implementation of its procedures including good co-operation with local agencies and of the efficiency with which the related duties have been discharged.
+The DSL will monitor the content and operation of this policy and present an annual report to the Board of Governors.

+- The DSL will monitor the operation of this policy and procedures on a day-to-day basis and will provide regular updates at Senior Leadership Team meetings.
+In addition, the DSL will present a monthly report to the governors, as part of the Principal's Report. - The MPW Board will undertake an annual review of the policy and implementation of its procedures including good co-operation with local agencies and of the efficiency with which the related duties have been discharged.
 The governors will draw on the expertise of staff, including the DSL, when considering amendments to policies and/or arrangements related to safeguarding. - Any deficiencies or weaknesses in child protection and safeguarding arrangements identified at any time will be remedied without delay.